StacyKioko/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 11-binary_to_decimal : echo "$((2#$BINARY))" : The script converts a number from base 2 to base 10.

 Task 12-combinations : printf "%s\n" {a..z}{a..z} | grep -v "oo" : The script prints all possible combinations of two letters, except oo.

+Task 13-print_float : printf "%.2f\n" $NUM : The script prints a number with two decimal places, followed by a new line.